 Allegheny accepts courses for transfer from other colleges and universities, including community colleges, provided that:

-- The course is taken at a regionally accredited institution
+- The course is taken at a regionally or nationally accredited institution

 - The course is taught at a college (non-remedial) level

 - The course is of a liberal arts (not vocational or technical) nature

 - The course is taken on a letter-grade basis.

 - The student earns a grade of “C” or better.
 Please note that grades of C-minus do not transfer.